Meet Our Team

 Economic Development Specialist, San Carlos Apache Tribe

 Kodee J. Goseyun (San Carlos Apache Tribe) is an environmental stewardship and climate justice advocate with extensive experience supporting Tribal nations in building long-term energy and economic resilience.
 Kodee works closely with Tribal governments, federal and state agencies, and community stakeholders to advance sustainable development, infrastructure planning, and resource protection.
-Kodee emphasizes community-led approaches to energy resiliency, ensuring Tribal voices, sovereignty, and informed consent are central to decisions involving nuclear energy and other emerging technologies.
+Kodee forwards community-led approaches to energy resiliency, ensuring Tribal voices, sovereignty, and informed consent are central to decisions involving emerging energy technologies.

 Jessika Hernandez